rufusmbrown/rufusmbrown.github.io/docs/posts/Aligning-Dumped-PE-File-from-Memory.md

 } IMAGE_NT_HEADERS32, *PIMAGE_NT_HEADERS32;

 ```
 In order to get to the start address of the first section we have to add the size of DWORD which is the size of the PE file signature ("PE\0\0") to the start address of the IMAGE_NT_HEADERS structure, add the size of the IMAGE_OPTIONAL_HEADER32 header and the IMAGE_FILE_HEADER structure.
 The calculation of this offset can be seen by referencing the above PE file format image.
-After compiling the above C++ source and parsing the 32-bit Internet Explorer binary, we can see that our output matches with the PE-Bear parser:
+After compiling the above C++ source code and parsing the 32-bit Internet Explorer binary, we can see that our output matches with the PE-Bear parser:

 <img src="{{ site.url }}{{ site.baseurl }}/images/04.png" alt="">